Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

-The essential feature the LEP EWPOs was that they were defined using $2\to 2$ process and it would be desirable to keep this feature in the FCC-ee extension proposed above.
-For LEP EWPOs construction was based essentially on \order{\alpha^1} SM calculations (including QED), so it was easy to justify such a restriction, because EW and QED loops combine additively and single real photon of \order{\alpha^1} was attached to tree level $2\to 2$ process.
-In the FCC-ee environment where 2-3 loop EW calculation will be the standard ones, one has to consider 2 loops with mixed EW and QED content and EW corrections $2\to 3$ process with extra real photons attached to EW loops.
-In the following we shall discuss how to separate QED and EW parts in a consistent and practical way in the calculations beyond 1-st order and how it should be done in the scheme of Fig.~\ref{fig:EWPO-FCC}.
+The essential feature of the LEP EWPOs was that they were defined using the $2\to 2$ process; it would be desirable to keep this feature in the proposed FCC-ee extension.
+For LEP EWPOs, construction was based essentially on \order{\alpha^1} Standard Model calculations (including QED), so it was easy to justify such a restriction, because EW and QED loops combine additively and a single real photon of \order{\alpha^1} was attached to the tree-level $2\to 2$ process.
+In the FCC-ee environment, where two- and three-loop EW calculation will be standard, one has to consider two-loops with mixed EW and QED content and EW corrections to the $2\to 3$ process with extra real photons attached to EW loops.
+In the following, we shall discuss how to separate QED and EW parts in a consistent and practical way in the calculations beyond first-order and how this should be done in the scheme of \Fref{fig:EWPO-FCC}.

-The methodology formulated in refs.~\cite{ceex1:1999,Jadach:2000ir} of separating (resummed) EQD component from SM (or SM+BSM) amplitudes we are going to illustrated with help of a representative examples of the $WW$ box diagram and of FSR \order{\alpha^2} "non-factorisable" EW+QED contributions.
-The above technique is referred to as the coherent exclusive exponentiation (CEEX) factorization/resummation technique.
+The methodology formulated in Refs.~\cite{Jadach:1998jb,Jadach:2000ir} of separating the (resummed) EQD component from Standard Model (or SM+BSM) amplitudes will be illustrated with the help of a representative example of the WW box diagram and of FSR \order{\alpha^2} `non-factorizable' EW+QED contributions.
+This technique is referred to as the coherent exclusive exponentiation (CEEX) factorization or resummation technique.